lpellegr/pellegrino.link/_posts/2015-08-22-string-concatenation-with-java-8.md

 }
 ```

 For instance, the piece of code introduced above is a simple loop that iterates 1M times and concatenates the String "some more data" to the _result_ variable at each iteration.
-However, using the _+_ operator (which is strictly equivalent to _result = result + "some more data"_ in our example) or even [String#concat(String)](http://docs.oracle.com/javase/8/docs/api/java/lang/String.html#concat-java.lang.String-) does not mean that internally data are sticked at the end of the _result_ variable in one step.
+However, using the _+_ operator (which is strictly equivalent to _result = result + "some more data"_ in our example) or even [String#concat(String)](http://docs.oracle.com/javase/8/docs/api/java/lang/String.html#concat-java.lang.String-) does not mean that internally data is sticked at the end of the _result_ variable in one step.
 It is not possible since String objects are immutable.

 Under the hood, many operations occur.
 First, a new array of characters is allocated with a size that fits the existing value contained by the _result_ variable but also the payload that is appended.
 Then, their value is copied to the new array instance and a new String object is created from the array.
-Finally, the new String instance replaces the one already assigned to the _result_ variable and this last is marked for [garbage collection](http://www.oracle.com/webfolder/technetwork/tutorials/obe/java/gc01/index.html) since it is not longer referenced by a variable.
+Finally, the new String instance replaces the one already assigned to the _result_ variable, and this last is marked for [garbage collection](http://www.oracle.com/webfolder/technetwork/tutorials/obe/java/gc01/index.html) since it is no longer referenced by a variable.

-This sequence of actions means that as the _result_ variable grows, the amount of data to copy each time grows and the time to complete the operation too.
+This sequence of actions means that as the _result_ variable grows, the amount of data to copy each time grows, and the time to complete the operation too.
 Simple mathematics can be applied to estimate the complexity of the previous piece of code in terms of copy required.

 At the first iteration, $14$ characters are copied to an array of characters of size $0 + 14$.
 The second iteration copies $28$ characters to an array of characters of size $14 + 14$.
 Then, at the third iteration, an array of size $28 + 14$ is allocated and $36$ characters copied into, and so on and so forth.